-These Peppermint Bark Red Velvet Cupcake with Hot Chocolate Whipped Cream Frosting are a festive twist on traditional red velvet cupcakes.
+These Peppermint Bark Red Velvet Cupcakes with Hot Chocolate Whipped Cream Frosting are a festive twist on traditional red velvet cupcakes.

 It’s the time of year where the cameras come out.